augustine0890/discord-emotion-tracker/README.md

     - and run docker: `docker run -d discord-emotion-tracker`

 ## Usage
 - Once the application is running, it will listen to messages from the configured Discord channels.
-Messages will be sent to AWS Comprehend for sentiment analysis.
-The processed messages and sentiment analysis results will be stored in the MongoDB database.
+Messages will be sent to AWS Comprehend for sentiment analysis and AWS Translate for English to Korean translation.
+The processed messages, translations, and sentiment analysis results will be stored in the MongoDB database.
 ## Contributing
 We welcome contributions!
 If you'd like to help improve Discord Emotion Tracker, please follow these steps: